wenlii/Child-Brainnetome-Atlas/README.md

 Contact / Issues
 ----------------
-For questions, bug reports, or requests for additional formats, please contact the atlas maintainers associated with this release.
+For questions, bug reports, or requests for additional formats, please contact the atlas maintainers at liwen2016@ia.ac.cn.